chasharpur/uk-compare/README.md

 The result is a side by side display, with deletions marked on the left in red, and additions on the right in blue.

-The uk-compare tool in written in Javascript in an effort to move the most complex part of the Digital Scholarly Edition from the server to the client.
+The uk-compare tool is written in Javascript with a view to moving the most complex part of the Digital Scholarly Edition from the server to the client.
 The server can thus become a read-only dispenser of plain information, rather than a complex piece of software needing constant